gwendalpiemonte/SheepMaBoat/PROTOCOL.md

 The client connects to a server and request to play a new game if another player is also ready to play.
 The server manage the game's logic between the two players.
 When a game is over both player are logged out.
 They can reconnect if they want to play another game or with another player.
+We expect that no one disconnects during the game.

 ## 2 - Transport protocol
 The SheepMyBoat protocol uses the `TCP protocol`.
 The server runs on the `port 11111`.